College of Education

 About the College of Education

-Talk to an enrollment advisor today to learn what programs might be best for you.
+Talk to an Enrollment Advisor today to learn what program might be best for you.

 University of Phoenix initial degree programs lead to teaching certification (Early Childhood, Elementary, Middle Level, Secondary and Special Education) in certain states.
 The College of Education offers state-approved initial programs in Arizona, California, Colorado, Florida, Hawaii, Idaho, Indiana, Missouri, Nevada, New Mexico, Oregon, Puerto Rico, Tennessee, Texas, and Utah.
 University of Phoenix advanced degree programs (Administration & Supervision, Curriculum & Instruction/Reading, and Teacher Leadership) may lead to certification in some states.
 The College of Education offers state-approved advanced programs in Arizona, California, Colorado, Florida, Idaho, Nevada, New Mexico, Puerto Rico, and Utah.
 Individual programs vary by state, and not all programs are available at all locations or in both online and on-campus modalities.